So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Step 1: Find the right Pinterest keywords

-Before you start sharing your blog posts on Pinterest, you want to start by doing some keyword research.
+Before you start sharing your blog posts on the platform, you want to start with Pinterest keyword research.

 Once you understand how to find and use the right keywords on the platform, you can generate more traffic with less work.